 Most significantly, systems behave in characteristically nonlinear ways, meaning they don’t usually operate within traditional cause-and-effect dynamics.
 In other words, the relationship between input and output in a given system is not always proportional and any single action can have a sweeping impact on the entire system—think of something like the butterfly effect in which relatively small causes can have unpredictable, outsized effects.

-So, how can we relate systems thinking to product management?
+How can we relate systems thinking to product management?

 John Cutler: In terms of product management, systems thinking is about situational awareness: the ability to accurately perceive the elements in your environment, with respect to time, space, meaning, and their status and future status after a variable has changed.
 It’s about understanding how a certain set of factors in a system can create wildly complex effects.
 Modern SaaS companies are increasingly service-oriented ecosystems, socio-technical systems with various touch points into your product and various actors and agents interacting with your product during development and long after its launch.